rendall/one-page-dungeon-navigator/static/dungeons/frozen_sanctum_of_the_moon_beast.md

 # Frozen Sanctum of the Moon Beast

 _For many years the sanctum of the Moon Beast was considered lost.
 Lately an undead manticore has made its home here.
-The sanctum of the Moon Beast is a place of growth of a highly valued specie of blooms._
+The sanctum of the Moon Beast is a place of growth of a highly valued species of bloom._

 1. A rear entrance into the sanctum.
 2. A large chest with a leather armor, some gold and a torch.